faildeny/ControlNet/README.md

-# Latent Diffusion Model with ControlNet for fairness in cardiac MRI
+# Latent Diffusion Model with ControlNet for Fairness in Cardiac MRI
 Follow the original installation [instructions](#production-ready-pretrained-models) to set up the environment first.

 ### Changes in this fork: